helsingborg-stad/api-event-manager-integration/README.md

 [event_submit_form user_groups="1337"]
 ```

-#### Display event data as accordion
+#### single_event_accordion

-> Shortcode to display event information as accordion.
+> Shortcode to display event information as accordion.<br>
-> Add the shortcode to your single event template file.
+Add the shortcode to your single event template file.

 *Example:*
 ```php
 [single_event_accordion]
 ```

-#### Display event data as list element
+#### single_event_information

-> Shortcode to display event information as list element.
+> Shortcode to display event information as list element.<br>
-> Add the shortcode to your single event template file.
+Add the shortcode to your single event template file.

 *Example:*
 ```php
 [single_event_information]
 ```

-#### Gallery
+#### gallery

-> Gallery images is stored as attached images.
+> Gallery images is stored as attached images.<br>
-> Therefore you can use WordPress built in shortcode to display the images.
+Therefore you can use WordPress built in shortcode to display the images.<br>
-> Add the shortcode to your single event template file.
+Add the shortcode to your single event template file.

 *Example:*
 ```php